software-students-fall2023/git-workflow-practice-zeepxnflrp/README.md

 Another interesting read, [The Responsibility Held by Great Tech](https://medium.com/predict/the-responsibility-held-by-great-tech-3063d8e9f168), mentions how a retired 65-year-old criminal defence lawyer and former military personnel was renderred suicial due to an update to his AI partner, drastically reducing the depth of their relationship.

 Thanks for reading. :heart:

+#Alvis's Thought
+I think back in the days when I was in the middle school there existed the kind of "artificial" songs where people out there tuning with some certain voice or timbre to make some funny broken songs.
+Now we have some fully functional AI that would generate nearly perfect (doubtfully) music pieces.
+Quite fast progeress of technology.
+I'm more concerned with those ethical issues of AI generated songs, like privacy and copyright, and I think they will soon bring a challenge to this industry.